 Jesse Brocato: It all started one night when we found out that our friend Shane had a tattoo gun.
 We told him to bring it over, and he thought he was going to tattoo us, but we were like, "Fuck, give us that,” and we started tattooing ourselves.

 That night I fell in love.
 I was like, “I’m never paying for a tattoo again.”
 Everyone pays thousands of bucks to get these fancy tattoos.
 The idea behind No Class is, why would you want a fancy tattoo when you could have a shitty ghetto tattoo?

 And it took off from there?

 It took us a little while.
 In the beginning, we’d have the needle set way too far out, like a quarter inch, and I was going so deep it stopped the machine like a lawnmower in thick grass.
 It just destroyed the bone and took forever to heal.
 You start digging and it ends up looking like hamburger meat.
-You lay in all that ink and then it heals up scarred white, back to skin colour.
+You lay in all that ink, and then it heals up scarred and white.

 Anything else you had to learn?